vboyev-MSFT/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 For example, if the script is executed with `downloadFolder=/tmp/wdav-update`, and the HTTP server (`www.example.server.com:8000`) is hosting the `/tmp/wdav-update` path, the corresponding URI is: `www.example.server.com:8000/linux/production/`

-We can also use the absolute path of a remote mount point, like `/tmp/wdav-update/linux/production`.
+We can also use the absolute path of directory (local / remote mount point) like `/tmp/wdav-update/linux/production`.

 Once the Mirror Server is set up, we need to propagate this URL to the Linux endpoints as the `offlineDefinitionUpdateUrl` in the Managed Configuration as described in the next section.